 Next visit to Rome I will stay longer and heed suggestions from locals to arrive in October, November, or December when the weather is cooler and there are fewer tourists.
 Rome is an unbelievably rich city – so much to see and learn here!
 Non-captioned photos taken near the Coliseum are attached.

 Most of all, I will sorely miss the indescribably delicious delights of Sora Pia, my favorite neighborhood Italian restaurant.
 I will always have a soft place in my heart for a waiter there who resembles Luca Brasi (really) from The Godfather.
 He spoke little English, but always looked after me and never watched me eat pasta or frowned when he saw olive oil dripping down my chin!
 He taught me about “digestivos” when noticing a distraught look on my face after a full meal – starter PLUS primi piatti and secondo piatti!

-More later from Istanbul – a huge city of 15 million.
+More later from Istanbul – a huge city of 15+ million.
 After this time in Rome, it will be a massive change – basilicas to mosques!
 I’m prepared for the same Internet restrictions experienced during a previous visit in 2013 – won’t know until I get there.
 My hotel is in the Beyoğlu District.
-During my last visit, I stayed in Sultanahmet a busy area where most major tourist attractions are found.
+During my last visit, I stayed in Sultanahmet, a busy area with most major tourist attractions.
 Ciao!